peterhartree/notes/src/people/index.md

 # People
-> Certainly there may be other means of finding oneself, or coming to oneself out of the bewilderment in which one usually wanders as in a dark cloud, but I know of none better than to think on one's true educators.
-> —Nietzsche, Schopenhauer as Educator

 An incomplete list of people I am grateful to have learned from.
 Each entry includes some remarks and suggested entry points.

 I’ve started writing these mostly for myself, as an exercise in appreciation.